 Lori Tournay Liggett, Vice President

-Lori is currently a sales executive at CBS Radio Detroit.
-Her previous work experiences include over 15 years in the local radio market in Marketing, promotion, sales and management.
-More recently Lori taught high school Marketing, Entrepreneurship and Radio & TV production and was the Director of Career Services at Davenport University.
+Lori is currently the General Sales Manager at Cumulus Media Nashville.
+Her previous work experiences include over 25 years in the local radio market in Marketing, promotion, sales and management.
+Lori also has her Master of Arts in Teaching degree has spent time teaching Marketing, Entrepreneurship and Radio & TV, and was the Director of Career Services at Davenport University.
 Lori joined the Bonnell Foundation in 2010 as a founding Board Member.
 Her goal is to add her expertise in marketing and organizational planning to the foundation.
 Her passion to fight CF is fueled by her friendship with founder Laura Bonnell and her daughter’s friendship with Emily Bonnell.
-Lori spends her free time with her husband Allen and her awesome son and daughter.
+Lori spends her free time playing competitive tennis and enjoying family time with her husband Allen and her awesome son and daughter.